Bupivacaine

-Bupivacaine, marketed under the brand name Marcaine among others, is a medication used to decrease sensation in a specific small area.
+Bupivacaine, sold under the brand name Marcaine among others, is a medication used to decrease sensation in a specific small area.
 In nerve blocks, it is injected around a nerve that supplies the area, or into the spinal canal's epidural space.
 It is available mixed with a small amount of epinephrine to increase the duration of its action.
 It typically begins working within 15 minutes and lasts for 2 to 8 hours.

 Possible side effects include sleepiness, muscle twitching, ringing in the ears, changes in vision, low blood pressure, and an irregular heart rate.
 Concerns exist that injecting it into a joint can cause problems with the cartilage.
 Concentrated bupivacaine is not recommended for epidural freezing.
 Epidural freezing may also increase the length of labor.
 It is a local anaesthetic of the amide group.

 Bupivacaine was discovered in 1957.
 It is on the World Health Organization's List of Essential Medicines.
 Bupivacaine is available as a generic medication.
 An implantable formulation of bupivacaine (Xaracoll) was approved for medical use in the United States in August 2020.